-Regular Waiver E. Proposed Effective Date: (mm/dd/yy)
+Regular Waiver

-Approved Effective Date: 07/01/20
+E. Proposed Effective Date of Waiver being Amended: 07/01/15 Approved Effective Date of Waiver being Amended: 07/01/15

 1. Request Information (2 of 3)

 F. Level(s) of Care.
 This waiver is requested in order to provide home and community-based waiver services to individuals who, but for the provision of such services, would require the following level(s) of care, the costs of which would be reimbursed under the approved Medicaid state plan (check each that applies):